The Fist of God: Plot

-The Medusa Committee concludes that Iraq's biological weapons capability is not a threat and, despite possessing a plentiful supply of yellowcake, it's had insufficient time with its limited underground gas centrifuges to produce the weapons-grade uranium-235 to make an atomic bomb.
-They decide that gas is the real danger, and the Americans make an unequivocal threat to the Iraqi government to retaliate and attack Baghdad with nuclear weapons should gas be used.
-However, an over-zealous American F-15E pilot, frustrated at an aborted bombing run, drops his bombs on a building unlisted on his target list and reconnaissance photographs reveal strange large metal discs underneath the roof.
-Terry Martin takes the photographs to Lawrence Livermore National Laboratory in California to see if they can identify the discs, where a retired Manhattan Project employee identifies the discs as Calutrons (California Cyclotrons), a low-tech solution to refining uranium, ideal for Third World nations wanting to develop their own nuclear capability, and subsequently determines that had Iraq used them in conjunction with their existing centrifuges, they could have made a nuclear bomb already.
+The Medusa Committee concludes Iraq's biological weapons capability is not a threat and, despite possessing enough yellowcake, haven't had time to produce weapons-grade uranium-235 for an atomic bomb.
+Assessing Iraqi chemical weapons as a significant threat, the Americans warn the Iraqi government they will attack Baghdad with nuclear weapons if Iraq deploys chemical weapons.

+When an over-zealous American F-15E pilot, frustrated at an aborted mission, drops his bombs on an unauthorized building, reconnaissance photographs reveal strange metal discs underneath the roof.
+A retired Manhattan Project employee at the Lawrence Livermore National Laboratory in California identifies the discs as Calutrons (California Cyclotrons), a low-tech solution to refining uranium.
+Mike Martin learns that had Iraq used them in conjunction with their existing centrifuges, they could already have made a nuclear bomb.

-Jericho reveals the location of a factory where such a bomb was put together and it is destroyed; however, he later reports that the weapon had been moved hours prior to a new site, a place called the "Qa'ala" (Fortress).
-Despite the $5 million already paid him, Mike Martin offers him $3 million more to expose the bomb's new location.
-The Americans nonetheless remain highly skeptical because such a bomb would be too heavy to attach to a Scud missile and the Coalition's air supremacy would prevent a plane from getting close enough to drop it.
-In order to bypass both these problems, Iraq's solution is a super-cannon, hidden in a classified location, designed to fire the atomic weapon, called "The Fist of God", into Saudi Arabia should the Coalition begin the ground phase of Desert Storm, which would kill approximately 100,000 soldiers, and the consequent radioactive fallout will be carried into Iran.
+Jericho identifies a factory where such a bomb was put together and it is destroyed but he later reports the weapon had already been moved to a place called the "Qa'ala" (Fortress).
+Mike Martin offers him $3 million above the $5 million already paid to him to identify the bomb's new location.
+The Americans remain skeptical, thinking such a bomb too heavy to deploy by Scud missile and no Iraqi plane could penetrate Coalition air supremacy to drop it.
+The Iraqi super-cannon, hidden in an undisclosed location, remains a threat.
+It was designed to fire an atomic weapon called "The Fist of God" into Saudi Arabia if the Coalition launched the ground phase of Desert Storm.
+The blast would kill approximately 100,000 soldiers, and the radioactive fallout would be carried into Iran.

-Jericho next reports the cannon's location to be somewhere in the Jebal al-Hamreen mountains in eastern Iraq (after torturing the father of the project's lead engineer).
-Mike Martin, who narrowly escapes capture by Iraqi counter-intelligence for transmitting Jericho's messages to his own handlers, decides to leave Iraq.
-Safely recovered across the border, Martin then volunteers to HALO jump with a British SAS team into Iraq to destroy the cannon.
-The Americans agree to delay the invasion by two days, citing weather conditions as the reason.
-The SAS squad designates the target and a lone United States Air Force F-15 Strike Eagle precision bombs the fortress, destroying the super-weapon.
-General Norman Schwarzkopf is told the mission has been successful and orders the land invasion of Kuwait to commence.
+Jericho reports the cannon is somewhere in the Jebal al-Hamreen mountains in eastern Iraq.
+Mike Martin narrowly escapes capture by Iraqi counter-intelligence for transmitting Jericho's messages, and leaves Iraq.
+Martin then volunteers to return to Iraq by parachute with a British SAS team to destroy the cannon.
+The Americans agree to delay the ground invasion by two days.
+The SAS squad lands, marks the target and a lone American F-15 destroys the cannon.
+General Norman Schwarzkopf orders the ground attack to liberate Kuwait to commence.